drajaram614/Intrustion-Detection-IDS-Lab/README.md

 ## Overview

-This lab focuses on implementing **Suricata**, a high-performance network threat detection engine, alongside **Wazuh** for improved logging and monitoring.
-Suricata, operating as an Intrusion Detection System (IDS), scans network traffic in real-time to detect suspicious activities, while Wazuh acts as a Security Information and Event Management (SIEM) tool to analyze and visualize logs.
-This setup enhances the security of a network environment by integrating IDS and SIEM functionalities across multiple Virtual Machines (VMs) for comprehensive network and system monitoring.
+In this lab, I focused on implementing **Suricata**, a high-performance network threat detection engine, alongside **Wazuh** for enhanced logging and monitoring capabilities.
+Suricata operates as an **Intrusion Detection System (IDS)**, scanning network traffic in real-time to detect suspicious activities.
+On the other hand, Wazuh functions as a **Security Information and Event Management (SIEM)** tool, analyzing and visualizing logs.
+This setup significantly improves the security of a network environment by integrating IDS and SIEM functionalities across multiple **Virtual Machines (VMs)** for comprehensive network and system monitoring.

 ## Why This Lab is Important

-By combining IDS/IPS capabilities (Suricata) with SIEM logging and analysis (Wazuh), this lab introduces essential cybersecurity concepts like threat detection, network traffic analysis, and incident response.
-Understanding how to set up and configure these tools is valuable for any security professional as it builds proficiency in:
+By combining **IDS/IPS capabilities** (Suricata) with **SIEM logging and analysis** (Wazuh), this lab introduces essential cybersecurity concepts such as **threat detection**, **network traffic analysis**, and **incident response**.
+Understanding how to set up and configure these tools is invaluable for any security professional, as it builds proficiency in:

-- Detecting network anomalies and potential attacks
+- **Detecting network anomalies** and potential attacks
-- Gaining visibility into network traffic patterns
+- **Gaining visibility into network traffic patterns**
-- Correlating IDS alerts with a SIEM for actionable insights
+- **Correlating IDS alerts** with a SIEM for actionable insights

-This lab demonstrates how to configure and deploy IDS/IPS systems and leverage SIEM integration for holistic threat visibility, improving the security and resilience of network environments.
+This lab demonstrates how to configure and deploy IDS/IPS systems and leverage SIEM integration for **holistic threat visibility**, ultimately improving the **security** and **resilience** of network environments.

 ---